 | REQUIREMENTS for ALL DIVISIONS |

 Please ensure your full understanding of the competition rules.
 Lack of understanding won’t exempt the competitor from fulfillment of the rules.

-While BraZouky organisers have the administrative rights on all rules, regulations and development of the event, they are disengaged from all decision matters retaining to each division winners.
+While BraZouky organisers have the administrative rights on all rules, regulations and development of the event, they are disengaged from judging the competitions and all decision matters pertaining to competition placings.

 | REGISTRATION for ALL DIVISIONS |

 What should each competitor purchase?

 Each competitor should purchase a BraZouky Full Pass and also register for their chosen division.
 Please visit Ticket Booking to view prices for all passes and registrations.